Tuesday, April 26, 2016

 Shotover Jet Boat Ride.

-From a distance, these boulders that litter the beach look like coconuts with the skins removed.
-But, they were huge, ranging from diameters of 2ft to 5ft,
+From a distance, these boulders that litter the beach looked like coconuts with the husks removed.
+But, they were huge, ranging from diameters of 2ft to 5ft.

 Until today, no one has been able to provide a conclusive answer to explain this unique phenomenon in nature.
 One can only behold in awe over such wonderful work of nature or an act of God!